jayz922/Auto-Sudoku-Solver/README.md

 ## Auto-Sudoku-Solver

 ### About:
-4x4 Sudoku solver using a backtracking algorithm
+4x4 Sudoku solver using a recursive backtracking algorithm

 ### Solved Sudoku